Experienced Portland Amputation Injury Attorney

 Have You or a Loved One Suffered an Amputation Injury in Portland, Maine?

 You deserve justice and compensation for your amputation injury.
-Our team has a proven track record of success in handling amputation injury cases, and we will work tirelessly to ensure that you receive the maximum settlement possible.
+Our legal team has a proven track record of success in handling amputation injury cases, and we will work tirelessly to ensure that you receive the maximum settlement possible.

 What is an Amputation Injury?

 An amputation injury occurs when a limb or extremity is partially or fully severed from the body.
-[1] This type of injury can result from a variety of causes, including car accidents, workplace accidents, medical malpractice, or severe infections.
+[1] This type of injury can result from a variety of causes, including car accidents, medical malpractice, or severe infections.

 Amputation injuries can have devastating consequences, causing a permanent loss of function and disfigurement for the victim.
 The physical impact can make everyday activities challenging and limit one’s ability to work, resulting in a significant reduction in the quality of life.